PWCAPTION/Caption-Partners-Coding-Project/chat.md

 # Chat API

-Build an API for a simple chat application.
+Build an API (No client app / UI) for a simple chat application.
 At a minimum we would expect support for some REST but added support for real time data is a big plus.

 ## Import Notes before getting started